-During our visit we had the chance to visit the Dunbrody Irish Emigrant Experience.
+During our visit, we had the chance to visit the Dunbrody Irish Emigrant Experience.
 I had honestly never thought of what life was like for my ancestors when they came to the US.
-After visiting the Dunbrody Irish Emigrant Experience I have so much respect, admiration and awe for my ancestors.
+After visiting the Dunbrody Irish Emigrant Experience I have so much respect, admiration, and awe for my ancestors.

-To only have what you can carry and what there is space for to start your knew life.
+To only have what you can carry and what there is space to start your new life.
 I look around our house and think about how we travel and feel so spoiled and amazed thinking about the voyage our ancestors took.
 Visiting the Dunbrody Exhibit is one of those life experiences I will never forget.
 I hope to take the experience and use it as a reminder of how hard our ancestors worked to provide an amazing future for their kids and ultimately us now.

 As we walked through the building as passengers we learned what it was like to live in a country in crisis.
 The potato crops were failing, food prices were soaring and people were forced to leave their homes.

 The voyage to the United States could take up to 6 weeks and was not luxurious in any way.
 The steerage passengers barely saw the light of day and had to live with rats, cold, and sickness.

-While on the Dunbrody Famine ship you have the chance to talk with actors portraying passengers from the 1840's.
+While on the Dunbrody Famine ship you have the chance to talk with actors portraying passengers from the 1840s.
 The actors share with you what life was like as a 1st class passenger and a steerage passenger.

 The Dunbrody Visitor Center and ship are located in New Ross, County Wexford Ireland.
 You can find out more about visiting the Dunbrody on the Dunbrody Website.